 The high protein content in fatty fish such as salmon, mackerel, and herring is

 People with diabetes should try to eat fatty fish

 As with other foods, preparation is key.
 It is best to avoid sugary marinades and to grill fish instead of frying it.

 To stay healthy, people with diabetes need to manage their blood sugar and insulin levels.

-In addition to medications, lifestyle and dietary changes are an essential part of diabetes management.
-Certain foods can help promote stable blood sugar levels, while others can make them less stable.
+In addition to medications, lifestyle and dietary strategies are an essential part of diabetes management.
+Certain foods can help stabilize blood sugar levels, while others can make them less stable.